Haruma-K/Addler/README.md

 Of course, these lifetimes can also be bound to GameObjects and other objects.

-Addler is a library that uses these features to properly manage the lifetime of resources in Addressable Asset System.
+In this way, Addler allows you to properly manage the lifetime of your Addressable Asset System resources.

 ## Install
 Open Packages/manifest.json and add the following to the dependencies block.